 Case studies are scenario based critical thinking exercises for several subjects that correspond with topics and content for this academic session.
 You have unlimited tries but you must make 90% to receive credit and a grade of 100% by the deadline.
+The 90 is not an average.
 (See course "Lecture Schedule" for due dates/time and specific assignments.)

-Directions: Evolve/Elsevier Cohort 9 HESI Case Studies: Complete RN Collection (2 Year Version), 1st Edition.
+Directions: Evolve/Elsevier Cohort 10 HESI Case Studies: Complete RN Collection (2 Year Version).
 Case Studies → Fundamentals → Proceed to topic assigned.
 A total of 12 Fundamental Case Studies are assigned.
-Specific instructions are included in Blackboard for the assignment.
+Further instructions are included in Blackboard.